Women protest for legal and safe abortion in Brazil, 2016 | Fotoarena/SIPA USA/PA Images. All rights reserved

 Abortion does not cause mental health problems.
 But being denied an abortion and forced to carry an unwanted pregnancy to term can damage anyone’s mental state.
 A study of more than 200 children in Prague in the 1960s found that being unwanted in early pregnancy was also associated with psychological problems in children.

 Well-meaning journalists often use misguided language.
-Terms like pregnant woman and fetus should be used rather than mother and baby.
+Terms such as ‘pregnant woman’ and ‘foetus’ should be used rather than ‘mother’ and ‘baby’.

 Media from Armenia, China and India frequently speak about ‘aborting girls’ in regard to sex-selective abortion.
 Sex-selection is an outcome of discriminatory cultural norms; coverage should thus focus on sex discrimination, not abortion.